pip-services/pip-services-docs/content/en/dart/commons/run/parameters.md

 #### getAsParametersWithDefault
-Converts a map's element into an Parameters or returns a given default value if the conversion is not possible.
+Converts a map's element into a Parameters object or returns a given default value if the conversion is not possible.

 > [Parameters](../parameters) getAsParametersWithDefault(String key, Parameters defaultValue)